hammadfarooqi/Interactpedia/README.md

 To check a currently deployed version of Interactpedia, please visit [www.interactpedia.com](https://www.interactpedia.com/).

-**Note:** It is recommended you run RendeYou either on Chrome or Firefox.
-Running this web app on Safari is undefined behavior.
+**Note:** It is recommended you run Interactpedia desktop or tablet display sizes.
+Running on mobile display sizes may contain formatting issues.

 ## Table of Contents
 - [Features](https://github.com/hammadfarooqi/Interactpedia/#features)